 Freedom of movement and play

-Physical activity helps promote early brain development and learning
+Physical activity promotes brain development

 Research shows that 75% of brain development occurs after birth *.
 This makes the ability of your child to move freely and learn through his or her own exploration and imagination very important.
 Play and movement helps to develop connections between the nerve cells and the brain.
 As these connections develop, your child’s fine and gross motor skills, concentration, language and social skills will also improve greatly.